Rajōmon: Rajōmon in Nara (Heijo-kyō)

 The Rajōmon in Nara stood about 4 km south of the Suzakumon of Heijō Palace.
 Their foundation stones were discovered in the excavations conducted between 1969 and 1972.
 From the remaining foundations, the width of the gate is estimated to have been 41.5 m.

 Some of the foundation stones were reused in the 16th century by Toyotomi Hidenaga, who was expanding his castle in Kōriyama.

+Presence in Fujiwara-kyō

+As of 2007, the southern end of Suzaku Avenue and the possible remainder of the equivalent gate in Fujiwara-kyō (Kashihara) are yet to be discovered, with a theory that the Suzaku-oji and Rajomon on the south side of the Asuka River were not developed in the capital due to lack of archaeological evidence and the presence of a number of large Buddhist temples in that area.